 Next up on our journey to learn the difference between Instant Pot models is the DUO model.
-It’s a step up from the LUX model and not quite as feature packed as the SMART model.
-If you are looking to do some yogurt cooking this one would suit you well.
+It’s a step up from the LUX model but not quite as feature packed as the SMART model.
+If you are looking make yogurt in your Instant Pot, the DUO will suit you well.

 The DUO model is the 7-in-1 cooker and compared to the LUX model it steps up in two important areas; it can cook yogurt and it has a low pressure cooking setting.

-At the end of the day it’s still taking over most of the duties you expect from other appliance in the kitchen!
+At the end of the day, the DUO is still taking over most of the duties you expect from other appliance in the kitchen.

-Finally we have the SMART model.
+Finally, we have the Instant Pot SMART model.
 The main difference between Instant Pot models when it comes to the SMART model is the technology connection.
-The SMART model steps up even further from the DUO model to include some connectivity features.
-For those of you who want to use your pressure cooker with your smart phone and the corresponding app this is the model for you.
+The SMART model steps up even further from the DUO model to include some connectivity features for your smartphone.
+For those of you who want to use your pressure cooker with your smart phone (and the corresponding Instant Pot app) this is the model for you.

-The SMART model includes features that are unique to a system that can be controlled with an app.
-It can cook at any temperature, it can read a script and cook at different temperatures for different intervals, and you can write, and download recipes that control the cooking process via bluetooth.
+The Instant Pot SMART model includes features that are unique to a system that can be controlled with an app.
+It can cook at any temperature, it can read a script (recipe) and cook at different temperatures for different intervals, and you can download recipes that control the cooking process via bluetooth.
 Essentially the SMART model is the DUO model with the addition of the app connectivity.

-It has all of the same features of the DUO model.
+The Instant Pot SMART model has all of the same features of the DUO model.
 This is definitely the model for you if you enjoy working technology into every aspect of your life.
-Other than that you really won’t notice much of a difference aside from the varied cooking times and temperature.
+Other than that, you really won’t notice much of a difference aside from the varied cooking times and temperature.

 This is where we start to see a subtle difference between Instant Pot models.
 The DUO PLUS model is basically an improvement on the DUO model.
 It sold so well that Instant Pot decided to upgrade it and re-release it with the new and slightly redesigned features.

-The control panel got a facelift for this model, it’s easier to tell what the cooker is doing.
+The control panel got a facelift for the Instant Pot DUO PLUS model–it’s easier to tell what the cooker is doing now.
 Instant Pot considered this model to be their 9-in-1 cooker.
 It adds a sterilize function as well as settings for cooking eggs and cakes.

-The ULTRA model is the latest release from Instant Pot.
-In terms of the difference between Instant Pot models the ULTRA has all of the most popular features from all of the previous models.
-You get the ability to cook at any temperature, the sterilizing feature, and the brand new self closing pressure valve!
+The Instant Pot ULTRA model is the latest release from Instant Pot.
+In terms of the difference between Instant Pot models, the ULTRA has all of the most popular features from all of the previous models.
+You get the ability to cook at any temperature, sterilize, and the brand new self closing pressure valve!

-You can’t use this model with the app but apart from that you get all of the best features of the Instant Pot line in one perfect little cooker.
+You can’t use the Instant Pot Ultra model with the app, but apart from that you get all of the best features of the Instant Pot line in one perfect little cooker.
 This is their 10-in-1 cooker and it features all of the cooking modes you know and love from the Instant Pot.
 It has presets for doing eggs, cakes, pressure cooking, meat, beans, rice, yogurt, soup, and more.

 The ULTRA also has a very different look.
 It has a dial for choosing temperatures and settings, it’s very modern and beautiful.
 If you are an Instant Pot fan this is a great choice and it makes a great addition to your lineup of pressure cookers.